appwrite/assistant/tests/how-to-use-appwrite-with-react.md

 1. **Set Up Your Environment:**
    - Ensure you have a recent version of [Node.js](https://nodejs.org/en/download/) installed.
-   - Have a basic understanding of React.
+   - Have a basic understanding of React and Next.js.

 2. **Create a React Project:**
    - You can create a new React project using Vite with the following command: